top of page

 Boston-based conductor Holly Druckman is in demand as a smart, sensitive performer of early and contemporary music.
 Ms. Druckman is a music director and conductor with a passion for curation and dramaturgy.
 She sees her mission as creating and performing programs that function as large-scale compositions.
 Her thoughtful approach to programming brings her audience and musical collaborators alike on a journey, in which the emotional whole is greater than the sum of its parts.

 Ms. Druckman is highly sought after as a guest conductor and artistic collaborator.
+In 2023, she served as Choirmaster and Assistant Conductor for Odyssey Opera's production of "Awakenings" by Tobias Picker.
 In early 2020, Ms. Druckman was invited to work with the New England Conservatory’s Concert Choir in preparation for a performance of Haydn’s Creation.
-Additionally, Ms. Druckman has been featured as a guest conductor with Beneficia Lucis and the choir at St. Stephen’s Cathedral in Providence, and has held short-term appointments with the Commonwealth Chorale and Cappella Clausura.
-Upcoming engagements include a concert cycle with the Seraphim Singers (originally planned for Spring 2020 and postponed because of COVID).
+Additionally, Ms. Druckman has been featured as a guest conductor with the Seraphim Singers, the choir at St. Stephen’s Cathedral in Providence, and has held short-term appointments with the Commonwealth Chorale and Cappella Clausura.
 Her passion for programming and collaboration led her to create “Aspects of Orpheus”: a concert-lecture series about the myth of Orpheus in music history as the capstone project of her undergraduate degree.
 In addition to these, Ms. Druckman is a board member of Choral Arts New England, an organization which encourages the pursuit of choral excellence through its grant program, online workshops, and other various resources.

 As a pedagogue, Ms. Druckman takes the same thoughtful approach to teaching that she does to curating.
 Since 2019, she has maintained a studio of conducting students of varied ages and levels.
 She enjoys the process of building a personal relationship with each student, to understand how they learn and what their needs are.
 She is committed to working with each student to help them attain their musical goals, whatever they may be.
 Ms. Druckman also offers lessons in a variety of musical fields apart from conducting, such as theory and ear training.